sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 You're a developer working in the IT department of your local community.
 The backend systems that support the public library were lost in a fire.
 Your team needs to develop a temporary solution to help the library staff manage their operations until the system can be replaced.
 Your team chose GitHub Copilot to help speed up the development process.

-You have a proof of concept version of the library application.
-You and your coworker want to improve the user experience for the librarians and patrons.
-You discuss several new features that could be added to the application.
+You have an initial version of the library application, but you need to improve the user experience for the librarians and patrons.
+Your team identified several new features that could be added to the application.
 You agree to work on the following features:

 - Book availability: Enable a librarian to determine the availability status of a book.
 This feature should display a message indicating if a book is available for loan or the return due date if the book is currently on loan to another patron.